 Bakery Living, a 175-unit building owned by Capital Walnut, checks every box – underground parking, indoor pool and gym, dry cleaning and dog walking on-site, large communal balconies and lobbies, and free Starbucks coffee in the morning, making it “the cool place to be” for young professionals.
 Its central location to the nearby Target, Trader Joe’s and Whole Foods keeps the convenience factor front and center, while the community activities like regular pizza nights in the common area help residents mix and mingle.
 This is a huge draw for many of the individuals who are new to the Pittsburgh area, and the safety and security boasted by the building management also adds to the appeal.

 On trend with upscale living, the residence features comfortable décor mixed with modern aesthetics both inside and out.
-The structure was built using Grand C metal wall panels from ATAS International that were coated in Valspar’s Fluropon® in Silversmith.
+The structure was built using Grand C metal wall panels from ATAS International that were finished with a Valspar (now Sherwin-Williams) Fluropon® paint in a Silversmith color.
 The vibrant pops of color mixed with the sleek and shiny silver metal give off an unmistakable vibe – this is a place to live and enjoy.
 The contemporary feel is carried into the common areas of the building where wood panels cover the walls, and a flood of natural light is invited inside through large floor-to-ceiling windows.
 Lobby and balcony furniture mimic the bright colors on the outside of the building, and the green space in the center of the complex provides an open area for relaxation and getting away from the hustle and bustle in the streets surrounding the structure.

 Another important aspect of the build was to select materials that would last into the future and withstand weather conditions with long-lasting performance.
 Fluropon is field-proven and provides outstanding resistance to ultraviolet rays, chalking and chemical degradation, plus exceptional color and gloss retention.